huuaho/umg-headless/docs/codebase/apps/echo-media/app/search/page.tsx.md

 **Purpose:** Search route — thin wrapper that renders the shared `SearchContent` component.

 ## Responsibilities
 Renders `<SearchContent />` for the `/search` route.
-All behavior — the search bar, reading the `?search=` query param, client-side fetching via `@umg/api`, pagination, loading skeletons, and error/empty states — lives in the shared component (documented in `docs/search/SearchPage.md`).
+All behavior — the search bar, reading the `?search=` query param, client-side fetching via `@umg/api`, pagination, loading skeletons, and error/empty states — lives in the shared component.

 ## Key exports
 - `SearchPage() -> JSX` — default export; the `/search` route.